2017 Tax Reform: Where are we?

-- The state and local tax deduction: One of the big controversies surrounding the new bill is the elimination or reduction of the state and local tax deduction.
+- The state and local tax deduction: One of the big controversies surrounding the 2017 tax reform bill is the elimination or reduction of the state and local tax deduction.
 The Conference Bill limits the total state and local tax deduction to $10,000 (combined across property, sales and income).

 Item to Consider: An individual should consider whether it will be tax-efficient to prepay taxes due in 2018 early.
 There are limitations, however, on what the IRS recognizes as a pre-payment for purposes of claiming a deduction.
 In addition, be aware of how the AMT will affect such a prepayment.

-- Charitable contributions: There are a couple of changes to the charitable contribution deduction.
+- Charitable contributions: There are a couple of changes to the charitable contribution deduction under the 2017 tax reform bill.
 First, the overall limitation on cash gifts to public charities would be increased to 60 percent.
 Second, the Conference Bill repeals an exemption that allows a charitable organization to report gifts over $250 directly to the IRS.